 Check out what injuries we commonly treat and what to expect during an appointment.

 Josh “JP” Pate is originally from Lafayette, Louisiana.
 He studied Kinesiology at Louisiana State University, where he earned his Bachelor’s degree.
 JP graduated with a Doctorate in Physical Therapy from the University of St. Augustine for Health Sciences in San Diego, CA, at the top of his class with an award for orthopedics and manual therapy.
 Following PT school, JP moved to Portland, OR, where he practices in outpatient orthopedic and sports.
-JP’s patient care emphasizes functional movements, strength training, manual therapy, proactive symptom management, patient education, and empowerment.
+JP’s patient care emphasizes functional movements, strength training, teaching safe lifting techniques, manual therapy, proactive symptom management, patient education, and empowerment.